 Associate of Applied Science (AAS)

-C Career & technical education programs for job training = Career & technical education programs for job training
+C Career & technical education programs for job training = Career & technical education programs for job training, guided by Advisory Committees

 The JTCC Nursing Program prepares individuals to enter the registered nursing profession and teaches students to deliver quality patient care.
 At the conclusion of the program, the student will: